-Medicare is one of the largest federal benefit programs in the United States.
-The Centers for Medicare and Medicaid Services (CMS) paid more than $1 trillion to providers in fiscal year 2024 for care delivered to more than 65 million beneficiaries — including more than 1.7 million Georgians.
+Medicare is one of the largest federal benefit programs in the United States, covering tens of millions of Americans, including 2,019,345 Georgians as of March 2026.
 With that scale comes substantial fraud risk.
-The U.S. Department of Health and Human Services Office of Inspector General (HHS OIG) estimates that improper payments and fraud in Medicare cost taxpayers tens of billions of dollars annually.
+The U.S. Department of Health and Human Services Office of Inspector General (HHS OIG) reports that improper payments and fraud drain billions of dollars from the Medicare program each year.

 Enforcement is executed by an interlocking network of federal and state agencies.
 HHS OIG performs civil enforcement, exclusions, CMP impositions, audits, and program integrity evaluations.
 The U.S. Department of Justice (DOJ) Health Care Fraud Unit handles criminal prosecutions and civil FCA litigation.
-The Medicare Fraud Strike Force — a DOJ/HHS OIG joint task force model first deployed in Miami in 2007 and now operating in more than a dozen cities including Atlanta — uses data analytics to identify and prosecute organized fraud schemes.
+The Medicare Fraud Strike Force, a DOJ/HHS OIG joint task force model first deployed in Miami in 2007 and now operating in more than a dozen cities including Atlanta, uses data analytics to identify and prosecute organized fraud schemes.
 CMS's Center for Program Integrity (CPI) coordinates federal program integrity operations.
 Unified Program Integrity Contractors (UPICs) perform fraud investigation work for CMS.
-Medicare Administrative Contractors (MACs) — Palmetto GBA (Part A/B) and CGS Administrators (DME) for Georgia — conduct claim-level investigation.
-The Senior Medicare Patrol (SMP) — operating in Georgia through GeorgiaCares SHIP (1-866-552-4464) — provides beneficiary-facing education and a reporting channel.
+Medicare Administrative Contractors (MACs), namely Palmetto GBA (Part A/B) and CGS Administrators (DME) for Georgia, conduct claim-level investigation.
+The Senior Medicare Patrol (SMP), operating in Georgia through GeorgiaCares SHIP (1-866-552-4464), provides beneficiary-facing education and a reporting channel.,

 This guide walks through what every Georgia Medicare beneficiary and provider should understand about the federal Medicare anti-fraud framework: the statutory authorities, the enforcement structure, the common schemes affecting Georgia beneficiaries, the reporting mechanisms, the beneficiary protections, and the provider compliance obligations.